 We build your bedding experience by letting you feel washed pillow cases from each line of sheets you can choose from.
 Colour swatches are available to compare, so bring the pillow sham from your favourite quilt or a paint chip from the bedroom planning, and we’ll see if we can find a good match.

-For those looking to invest in a higher end, specific look and feel, we’re proud to offer several european fabrics from Cuddledown.
-Their Canadian sewing operations mean that we can order any size, as well as commission custom orders.
-Look for them to be listed online in the coming days!
+For those looking to invest in a higher end, specific look and feel, we’re proud to offer several European fabrics from Cuddledown.
+Sewn in Canada, these sheets come in a wide selection of size, and custom orders are possible.

 Laundry Tip for Sheets